anthonyhuang07/blog.ah07.xyz/_posts/2022-08-31-gd-balance-board.md

 All I would change here is the Left and Right actions should both be mapped to `Key Up` or `Key Space`.
 Forward, Backward, everything else should be set to `Do Nothing`.
 The numbers don't mean anything, but I would set the Ratio Triggers to 1 just in case.

+> If you watched the video, you may have caught that I said that the numbers next to each action triggers it depending on the weight (number) chosen.
+That is actually the value for how much X and Y movement there is when "Mouse Move" is selected.
+{: .prompt-info }

 Now you can untick `Disable All Actions`, and open up Geometry Dash!

 ### Step 4: Play!